aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/create/index.md

 ## 3. Assign an IAM role to the DB cluster

 Once created, you should assign an IAM role to the DB cluster, in order to allow the cluster access to Amazon S3 for importing and exporting data.
-The IAM role has already been created using CloudFormation when you created the lab environment.
-On the same DB cluster detail page as before, in the **Manage IAM roles** section, choose **Select IAM roles to add to this cluster** and pick the IAM role named starting with `labstack-integrate-[region]` from the dropdown.
+The IAM role has already been created foryou with the lab environment.
+On the same DB cluster detail page as before, in the **Manage IAM roles** section, choose **Select IAM roles to add to this cluster** and pick the IAM role named starting with `auroralab-integrate-[region]` from the dropdown.
+If more than one role with that prefix is available, choose the one for the current region you are operating in.
 Then click **Add role**.

 <span class="image">![DB Cluster Add Role](3-add-role.png?raw=true)</span>